MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Microsoft Dynamics 365 Product Visualize comes with sample 3D models you can try out even if you don’t have a Dynamics 365 subscription.
+Microsoft Dynamics 365 Product Visualize comes with sample 3D models you can try out even if you don't have a Dynamics 365 subscription.
 Use the sample content to try the Dynamics 365 Product Visualize app and play with 3D models.
 When you explore a 3D model this way, you place it just like you would any other 3D model, and you can also add notes to the model.
-Notes you add to a sample model aren't saved, however, when you close Dynamics 365 Product Visualize.
+However, any notes you add to a sample model aren't saved when you close Dynamics 365 Product Visualize.

 ## Open a sample 3D model

 1. Open the Dynamics 365 Product Visualize app.

-2. On the **Welcome** screen, scroll down to the sample 3D models, and select the 3D model that you want to open.
+2. On the **Welcome** screen, scroll down to the sample 3D models, and then select the 3D model that you want to open.

      ![Welcome screen](media/welcome.PNG "Welcome screen")